nsagora/peppermint/README.md

 An example of a  registration form, whereby users are prompted to enter a strong _password_.
 This process typically entails some form of validation, but the logic itself is often unstructured and spread out through a view controller.

-`ValidationToolkit` seeks instead to consolidate, standardise, and make explicit the logic that is being used to validate user input.
+`Peppermint` seeks instead to consolidate, standardise, and make explicit the logic that is being used to validate user input.
 To this end, the below example demonstrates construction of a full `CompoundContraint` object that can be used to enforce requirements on the user's password data:

 ```swift
 let lowerCasePredicate = RegexPredicate(expression: "^(?=.*[a-z]).*$")